WELCOME TO

 cross of these two Emmerich daylilies proved very fruitful with our

-for the last several seasons.
+the last several seasons.
+Like

-absolutely rock hardy.
+dormant and is absolutely rock hardy.

 The